KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/PhylogenyConfidentAssociation.md

 # Class: Sequence-Based (PhylogenyConfidentAssociation)

-_Associations in this category are considered to have good confidence and are related to _
+_This category includes confident associations based on phylogenetic relationships, _

-_phylogenetic relationships, such as homoeology, homology or other evolutionary _

-_relationships between genes or species._
+_such as homoeology, homology, or other evolutionary links between genes or species._

 __

-_The Homology Interaction category is excluded from this branch, since those kind of _
+_The Homology Interaction category is excluded, as those associations are cross-species _

-_associations are based on cross-species similarity and considered speculative. _
+_and considered speculative._

 __